Trinidad and Tobago is a country consisting of two Caribbean islands located off the northeastern coast of Venezuela.

 - Currency - Trinidad and Tobago dollar is the official currency in Trinidad and Tobago.
 ATMs are widespread throughout the country, and many banks have drive-through ATMs and credit cards are accepted in most establishments.

-- Weather - Trinidad and Tobago has tropical climate, and is hot all year round, with two main seasons - the dry season, from January to May and the wet or rainy season, from June to December.
+- Weather - Trinidad and Tobago have a tropical climate, and is hot all year round, with two main seasons - the dry season, from January to May and the wet or rainy season, from June to December.
 During the rainy season, mornings are sunny, with rainy afternoons that ensue.

 Trinidad and Tobago Weather Averages (Temperatures)